wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/setup.md

 # Setup for 2024 U of M Workshop

-These instructions are for setting up your system to run this tutorial in the 2024 University of Michigan cryo-EM workshop.
+These instructions are for setting up your system to run this tutorial in the 2024 University of Michigan cryo-ET workshop.

 First, use DCV Viewer to connect to your AWS instance using the provided IP address, username, and password.
 Right click on the desktop to start a terminal window.